Hip Pain Relief & Physiotherapy

 Specialized hip assessment with FAI/labral differential diagnosis.
 Avoid unnecessary surgery with evidence-based conservative care.
 Dry needling and progressive loading protocols tailored to your pathology.

-Book Assessment — ₪400/sessionRelated Conditions
+Book Assessment — ₪400/sessionRelated conditions we treat

 Clinical information · Recovery TLV